murilo-bracero/technical-test-sbe/README.md

 `integration-test/api.test.ts#beforeAll`

-## Enhancement Proposals
+## Enhancement proposals

 - Add a `GET /api/v1/cards/:id` endpoint to get a single card by id

-- Althrough the search capabilities of MongoDB are good enought for this sepecific exercise, it does not support typos, misspellings, or partial words, so a Search Database could be added and implemented in the future, for example Meilisearch or Elasticsearch.
+- Although the search capabilities of MongoDB are good enough for this sepecific exercise, it does not support typos, misspellings, or partial words, so a search database could be added and implemented in the future, for example Meilisearch or Elasticsearch.

-- For this exercise, all datasets are store in the repository as JSON files, but the API could be extended to acess the files from a remote blob storage, e.g. AWS S3 or Google Cloud Storage, as well as support for different file formats, e.g. CSV.
+- For this exercise, all datasets are store in the repository as JSON files, but the API could be extended to access the files from a remote blob storage, e.g. AWS S3 or Google Cloud Storage, as well as support for different file formats, e.g. CSV.